2 Thessalonians 2

 11And for this cause God shall send them strong delusion, that they should believe a lie:

 This verse troubles many readers: God sends delusion?
-The logic is judicial, not arbitrary.
-Those who "received not the love of the truth" receive instead the consequence of that choice.
+The logic is judicial.
+Those who "received not the love of the truth" receive the consequence of that choice.
 God does not force belief; nor does He prevent the natural fruit of rejecting truth.
 If you turn away from what is true, what remains is falsehood.
 God allows that consequence.
-He gives people over to the desires they have chosen (cf. Romans 1:24-28).
-This is not cruelty; it is justice.
+He gives people over to the desires they have chosen (cf. Romans 1:24-28) - a just reckoning, not a capricious one.

 12That they all might be damned who believed not the truth, but had pleasure in unrighteousness.

 The consequence is judgment.
-Those who reject truth and delight in unrighteousness will be judged.
-But notice the logic: they are judged because of a choice - a deep orientation toward falsehood and wickedness rather than truth and righteousness.
-This is not arbitrary condemnation but the natural end of the path they chose.
+Those who reject truth and delight in unrighteousness will be judged because of a choice - a deep orientation toward falsehood and wickedness.
+This is the natural end of the path they chose.

 2 Thessalonians 2:13Chosen from the Beginning to Salvation